farmOS can be used to manage animal/livestock records.

 A single animal record can be used for managing more than one animal.
 This is useful in cases where animals don't need to be tracked individually, for instance with flocks of birds or heads of cattle (where individual tagging is not necessary for record keeping purposes).

 To learn how to use inventory adjustments to track animal head counts over time, read the inventory use guide.

 Q: Should I use inventory or groups for my animals?

 This comes down to whether or not you need to maintain separate records for individual animals.
 If you do, then create a separate animal asset for each animal, and you can optionally organize them into group assets after that.
 If you don't need individual animal records, you can create a single animal asset and use the inventory features to track a head count over time with logs.
 Or, you could do both!
 Perhaps you have a herd (group asset) with some individual animals, and some larger groups of animals (head count).
 It's just a matter of how granular you need your record keeping to be.

 Animals can be moved from place to place in farmOS using movement logs.
 You can also filter your animal list down to animals within a certain group, select all, and create a combined movement log for all of them at once.
 This is a great way to manage grazing records as you move animals from paddock to paddock.
 For more general information on moving assets in farmOS, read the page on movements and location.

-In addition to the standard log types that all farmOS assets share (activities, observations, inputs, and harvests), the livestock module provides an additional log type that is specific to animals: medical records.
+In addition to the standard log types that all farmOS assets share (activities, observations, inputs, and harvests), the livestock module provides two additional log types that are specific to animals:

 Medical logs can be used to record animal health records.
 This can be a veterinary visit, administering medicine/vaccinations, or other medical procedures.
 You can also use standard Input logs when administering medicine or vaccinations, if you prefer, and reserve Medical logs for more serious events/procedures.